backstage/backstage/.changeset/young-beans-float.md

 Require @backstage/plugin-lighthouse-common package where API implementation moved to.

-Following types have been moved to @backstage/plugin-lighthouse-common:
+**BREAKING**: the following types have been moved to @backstage/plugin-lighthouse-common:

 - `Audit`
 - `AuditBase`